ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 A copy of the list of prizes is passed `cycles` times to the `game(prizes)` function, simulating the gameshow:

-- *\# initial player guess* - the player chooses a random prize, which he doesn't take, gets removed.
+- *\# initial player guess* - the player chooses a random prize, which gets removed.
 - *\# goat revealed by moderator* - one prize with a goat is removed.
 - *\# prize choosen by player* - in this case the player always rechooses, which makes the last remaining element the choosen element.